-- (c) Program Functions and Services. - (1) Triage and assessment of all patients admitted to the perinatal service with identification of pregnant patients who are at high risk of delivering a neonate that requires a higher level of care who will be transferred to a higher level facility prior to delivery unless the transfer would be unsafe. - (2) Supportive and emergency care delivered by appropriately trained personnel for unanticipated maternal-fetal problems that occur during labor and delivery through the disposition of the patient. - (3) The ability to perform an emergency cesarean delivery.
+- (c) Program Functions and Services. - (1) Triage and assessment of all patients admitted to the perinatal service with identification of pregnant women with a high likelihood of delivering a neonate requiring a higher level of care be transferred prior to delivery unless the transfer is unsafe. - (2) Supportive and emergency care delivered by appropriately trained personnel for unanticipated maternal-fetal problems that occur during labor and delivery through the disposition of the patient. - (3) The ability to perform an emergency cesarean delivery.

-- (4) The primary physician, advanced practice nurse and/or physician assistant with special competence in the care of neonates, whose credentials have been reviewed by the NMD and is on call, and: - (A) shall demonstrate a current status on successful completion of the American Heart Association/American Academy of Pediatrics for the resuscitation of all infants NRP: - (B) has completed continuing education annually, specific to the care of neonates;
+- (4) The physician, advanced practice nurse and/or physician assistant with special competence in the care of neonates, whose credentials have been reviewed by the NMD and is on call, and: - (A) shall demonstrate a current status on successful completion of the NRP; - (B) shall have completed continuing education annually, specific to the care of neonates;

-- (C) shall arrive at the patient bedside within 30 minutes of an urgent request; - (D) if not immediately available to respond or is covering more than one facility, be provided appropriate backup coverage who shall be available, documented in an on call schedule and readily available to facility staff; and - (E) if the physician, advanced practice nurse and/or physician assistant is providing backup coverage, shall arrive at the patient bedside within 30 minutes of an urgent request.
+- (C) shall arrive at the patient bedside within 30 minutes of an urgent request; - (D) if not immediately available to respond or is covering more than one facility, appropriate backup coverage shall be available, documented in an on call schedule and readily available to facility staff; - (E) the physician, advanced practice nurse and/or physician assistant providing backup coverage, shall arrive at the patient bedside within 30 minutes of an urgent request; and